Consultant

-Dr. Allison Robinson is a consultant in The Alexander Group’s Houston office, utilizing her years of research, communication and programmatic management experience in higher education to identify top-tier talent for our clients.
+Dr. Allison L. Robinson is a consultant in The Alexander Group’s Houston office, utilizing her years of research, communication and programmatic management experience in higher education to identify top-tier talent for our clients.
 She has a strong connection to the not-for-profit sector and has identified CEOs for local and national organizations.

 Prior to joining The Alexander Group, Dr. Robinson served as an adjunct professor at University of Houston and Concordia University Texas.